Crainh2o/Tic-Tac-Toe-Project/README.md

 How Does The Game Work

 My game works like any normal Tic-Tac-Toe game except its Atlanta Falcons colors (loyal fan since 1998).
-The X player goes first, then O. The first letter to get three X's or O's 3 in a row in any combination wills the game.
+The X player goes first, then O. The first letter to get three X's or O's 3 in a row in any combination win's the game.
 The next screen will congratulate the winner and you can restart the game.

 Credits